Why do Contractors Struggle to get Interest-Only Mortgages?

 Banks and building societies are now über-conscious of responsible lending.
 They're still in the dock defending the case for economic downfall that the public and media accuse them of causing.
 Until they can prove a modicum of innocence, the MMR's recommendations are here to stay.

 The knock-on effect of such stringent adherence to the MMR by lenders is knee-jerk inflexibility.

-It’s this reason above all others that has seen interest only mortgages all but disappear from the High Street.
+It's this reason above all others that saw interest only mortgages all but disappear from the High Street.

 If a lender's not withdrawn them from their portfolio all together, the barrier for acceptance is high.
 The customer profile for such a loan has to be so risk-free, only an exceptional few borrowers will qualify.